-3 hours An introduction into how drugs are related to crime looking at the variety of connections including the possession, manufacture, and distribution of drugs.
+An introduction into how drugs are related to crime looking at the variety of connections including the possession, manufacture, and distribution of drugs.
 Exploring the relationship of crime to the effects they have on the user's behavior and the generating violence and other illegal activity in connection with drug trafficking.

-CI 330 Report Writing for Criminal Justice
+CJ 330 Report Writing for Criminal Justice

 This course examines how to write clear, accurate and grammatically correct reports used in law enforcement and correctional settings.
 Other criminal justice-based communication instruments, such as note taking, field interviewing, spelling of key criminal justice terminology, and court testimony will be addressed.
-Prerequisite: Introduction to Criminal Justice (CJ 101) or permission of the instructor.
+Prerequisite: CJ 101 or permission of the instructor.

-CI 400 Offender Assessment System
+CJ 400 Offender Assessment System

 The course will examine the criminal classification of offenders; prediction of criminal behavior; and rehabilitation of specific types of offenders.
 The topics will be examined from both clinical and research perspectives.
 Potential topics may include human aggression; assessing dangerousness; borderline personality disorder; risk factors in physical and sexual assault of adults and children; and offender treatment programs.
-Prerequisite: Alternatives to Incarceration (CJ 150) or permission of the instructor.
+Prerequisite: CJ 150 or permission of the instructor.